coroot/coroot/docs/docs/configuration/prometheus.md

 Coroot fully supports VictoriaMetrics as a drop-in replacement for Prometheus.
 In clustered mode, you may need separate URLs for metric ingestion and queries.
 To configure this, set [GLOBAL_PROMETHEUS_REMOTE_WRITE_URL](/configuration/configuration) to point to `vminsert` for ingestion, while keeping [GLOBAL_PROMETHEUS_URL](/configuration/configuration) directed to `vmselect` for queries.

+## ClickHouse as metrics storage

+Coroot can store metrics directly in ClickHouse instead of Prometheus.
+When enabled, ClickHouse becomes the primary metrics backend, while PromQL remains available for dashboard configuration.

+To enable this option, set the flag `--global-prometheus-use-clickhouse` (or environment variable `GLOBAL_PROMETHEUS_USE_CLICKHOUSE`), or simply check "Use ClickHouse for metrics storage" on the Prometheus settings page.

 ## Multi-tenancy mode